FearGannicus/FearGannicus/README.md

 ### Hey! 👋, I'm Gannicus.
+*I'm in private policing, but on my sparetime I'm someone who enjoys streaming, programming, producing music and chilling in the outdoors.
+Below you can find some more information on what I've been up to recently.
+Thanks for coming by and feel free to message me anytime.*

 💻 On Github, you can find me working on;
 - [Exordium](https://github.com/exordium-dev) projects, mainly a [virtual private networking project](https://exordium.org), where all profits gained will go towards environmental protections.